MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 > [!NOTE]
 > When you deny external users from being added to Yammer communities, community admins will not be able to add any new external users to the Yammer communities.
 Existing external users will not be removed from Yammer communities.

+**Q: Does the AzureAD-B2B guest experience allow cross-geo guest access?**

+A: Yes.
+AzureAD-B2B guests from another Geo can be invited to a Yammer network in Native mode.
+However, if a tenant migrates to another geo, the existing guest access doesn't automatically change to cross-geo guest access.
+All guest access must be renewed (that is, the host must issue new invites and guests must accept them) after a cross-geo tenant migration.

 ## Related articles